timothystewart6/prometheus-plex-exporter/README.md

 Startup note:

-- On startup the exporter performs an initial full refresh to populate library and media counts.
+- On startup the exporter performs a fast, lightweight metadata refresh to discover server and library sections and reduce startup latency and memory use.
+The expensive per-library full refresh (which computes episode counts, exact music track counts, and full library item lists) is deferred and runs in the background after a short delay.
 The startup log will always show the effective `LibraryRefreshInterval` or that caching is disabled.
 - The required `PLEX_SERVER` and `PLEX_TOKEN` environment variables are required for the exporter to connect to your Plex server.
+Note: unit tests in this repository perform a synchronous full refresh so counts are populated deterministically during tests; production behavior defers the heavy work.

+Library refresh timing (production)

+- The exporter defers the expensive per-library full refresh for 15 seconds after startup (plus a small jitter) and performs a fast, lightweight discovery immediately.
+This reduces peak memory and server load during startup.
+The 15s startup delay is a fixed behavior in the binary (not exposed as an environment variable).

+Recommendation: Keep the default deferred behavior (15s delay) in production to avoid simultaneous heavy queries and lower peak memory usage.
+If you're running many exporter instances against one Plex server, consider staggering startups.

 The exporter provides comprehensive real-time metrics about your Plex server via WebSocket monitoring: